phillipberndt/autorandr/README.md

 `--default <profile>`.

 Another script called `postswitch` can be placed in the directory `~/.config/autorandr` (or `~/.autorandr` if you have an old installation) as well as in all profile directories: The scripts are executed after a mode switch has taken place and can notify window managers or other applications about it.
+The same holds for `preswitch`, which is executed before the switch takes place, and `postsave`, which is executed after a profile was stored/altered.

 All scripts can also be placed in any of the `$XDG_CONFIG_DIRS`.
 In addition to the script names themselves, any executables in subdirectories named